 - Departs from:

-- 8:00am at Central Station, Outside Countrylink entrance, near taxi rank.
-9:00am at Sir Joseph Banks Park - BBQ shelter at the end of Tupia Street, Botany.
+- 8.30am - Central Train Station, Grand Concourse Entrance, near Platform 1 & Taxi Rank.
+9.00am at Sir Joseph Banks Park - BBQ shelter at the end of Tupia Street, Botany.

 - Departure time:

-Sir Joseph Banks Park is a very significant nature reserve on the Botany foreshore.
+Joining with Bayside Council and NSW Ports, we are working to help revitalise Sir Joseph Banks Park, a very significant nature reserve on the Botany foreshore.
 It provides natural habitat for native flora and fauna species in northern Botany Bay.
 It is home to the endangered Eastern Suburbs Banksia Scrub and many other vulnerable native species.
 This area has been affected by serious environmental degradation in the past and we are here to give it a helping hand and to make it an incredible place to be for the local community, recreation, education and conservation awareness.

 There’s lots to be done!
 Removing invasive species, maintenance of the walking trails, litter collection, mulching and site preparation for community planting events, planting of native species and even wildlife monitoring are just a few.